FrankWkd-Plus/singbox-router/README.en.md

 Linux Mint 22.3 / Cinnamon / Node 22 / **sing-box 1.13.18**:

-- `npm test` — **77 assertions** (both the proxy-utils path and the built-in parser path).
-The assertions added for custom rules and geo splitting haven't been run on hardware yet; results will be filled in after that run.
+- `npm test` — **77 assertions, passing both with and without proxy-utils loaded** (the two parser paths)
 - `sing-box check` accepts the generated config in all three shapes (proxy-only / TUN / with a direct node)
 - **Per-node splitting works**: 5 ports produced 5 distinct exit IPs
 - **The virtual [DIRECT] node works**: its port exits via the real ISP address while proxy ports simultaneously show datacenter IPs
 - **Port bindings outrank the mode switch**: tested in all three modes (`rule` / `global` / `direct`), no binding was overridden
-- **Rootless TUN works**: the core runs as a normal user (`setcap`), no program is configured with a proxy, and global traffic plus DNS behave normally
+- **Rootless TUN works**: the core runs as a normal user (`setcap`), no program is configured with a proxy, and global traffic plus DNS behave normally; TUN coexists with per-node ports and direct nodes
+- **TUN pre-flight checks, verified against a live v2rayN TUN**: conflict detected and startup refused — and v2rayN's active rules are *not* misreported as our leftovers (ours are table 2023 / rule 9100; the sing-box defaults, used by v2rayN, are 2022 / 9000)
+- **Graceful stop**: `systemctl --user stop` finishes in 0.23s — TUN device gone, zero stale policy routes, system proxy restored
+- **Doctor**: 15 checks and the 8 whitelisted fix actions wired to both the panel and the tray
 - **polkit scope is tight**: `pkcheck` confirms the four `resolve1` actions are allowed while a control action still requires authorization
 - System proxy takeover → restore leaves all 11 gsettings keys byte-identical to their pre-takeover values
 - Crash recovery: restarting the panel with a leftover takeover state detects the backup and restores it